 Structured Query Language (SQL).
-SQL is used to define the tables and columns from which to retrieve data, to define the query conditions and how to logically join tables, when information from mutliple tables needs to be retrieved.
-For accessing these databases directly from DataWarrior one needs to spcify the so-called connect-string or connection URL and the SQL command to execute.
+SQL is used to specify the tables and columns from which to retrieve data, to define the query conditions, and how to logically join tables, when information from multiple tables needs to be retrieved.
+For accessing a relational database directly from DataWarrior one needs to provide the so-called connect-string or connection URL as well as the SQL command to be executed.

 The screenshot above shows the SQL-Query dialog configured to retrieve data from a ChEMBL database in MySQL-format running on a server with the domain name myserver.mycompany.com.
-In addition to MySQL DataWarrior also supports Oracle databases.
+In addition to MySQL DataWarrior also supports PostgreSQL, Oracle, and Microsoft SQL-Server databases.
 The SQL statement shown is a typical example.
 After the SELECT keyword it defines a few columns from various tables to retrieve data from.
 The primary table activities after the FROM keyword is logically bound to other tables with the JOIN keyword and after the WHERE keyword some conditions are defined that specify and limit the data to be retrieved.

 Note that one of the retrieval columns contains chemical structures in SMILES format.
 These are automatically recognized by DataWarrior and an additional column containing the corresponding chemical structures is generated.